Home > overview analytical services > SEM // Asbestos analysis

 Asbestos in liquids

-The analysis for asbestos in liquids is made following VDI guideline 3492 “ indoor air measurement – ambient air measurement – measurement of inorganic fibrous particles – scanning electron microscopy method”
+The analysis for asbestos in liquids is made following VDI guideline 3492 “indoor air measurement – ambient air measurement – measurement of inorganic fibrous particles – scanning electron microscopy method”.

 Analysis of hidden products like plasters, fillers and tile adhesives